- There is a history of the term legacy systems in IT.

-At SAPPHIRE 2019 Hasso made the claim that over 200 peer review studies all proved that HANA had produced these great benefits over “legacy databases.”
+At SAPPHIRE 2019, Hasso claimed that over 200 peer review studies all proved that HANA had produced these great benefits over “legacy databases.”
 This is not possible.
 Furthermore, we found these studies do not exist as we covered in the article How Accurate Was Hasso Plattner About SAP HANA Publications?

 Evaluation of SAP’s Claims

 First, SAP is a more recent database than IBM BLU, Oracle 12c, and Microsoft SQL Server.
-However, SAP is in no position to call any of these databases legacy.
+However, SAP is in no position to call any of these, database legacy.
 This is because these databases outperform HANA, as we cover in the article What is the Actual Performance of HANA?

 Legacy means that the item is near obsolete.

-This a ludicrous claim for any of these databases, all of which have many times more installations than HANA, and unlike HANA, all three of these other databases are used outside of SAP with non-SAP applications.
+This a ludicrous claim for any of these databases, all of which have many times more installations than HANA.
+Unlike HANA, all three of these other databases are used outside of SAP with non-SAP applications.
 SAP cannot claim this, which provides an inkling as to the competitiveness of HANA.